shorebirdtech/handbook/benefits.md

 ### Spending Guidelines

 1. Spend company money like it is your own money.
 No, really.
+We hired you because we believe you make good decisions.
+That includes with money.
-2. You don't have to ask permission before making purchases in the interest of the company.
+3. You don't have to ask permission before making purchases in the interest of the company.
 When in doubt, do inform your manager prior to the purchase, or as soon as possible after the purchase.
 3. It is generally easiest and fastest for you to make any purchases for office